core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 |  schema   |----------->|  set   |--------------->| submodules |
 +-----------+            +--------+                +------------+
 ~~~~
-{: #model title='Abstract CoMI architecture' artwork-align="left"}
+{: #model title='Conceptual model of the YANG library' artwork-align="left"}

 It's expected that most constrained network management servers have one datastore (e.g. a unified datastore).
 However, some servers may have multiples datastore as described by NMDA {{RFC8342}}.
 The YANG library data model supports both cases.

 In this model, every datastore has an associated datastore schema, which is the union of module sets, which is a collection of modules.
 Multiple datastores may refer to the same datastore schema and individual datastore schemas may share module sets.

-For each module, the YANG library provide:
+For each module, the YANG library provides:

 * the YANG module identifier (i.e. SID)